faizanhuda12/Nike-LLM-Case-Study/README.md

 The fine-tuning process delivered exceptional results across all critical dimensions:

 - **Decision Accuracy**: Improved from 36.24% to 69.82%, representing a 93% relative improvement.
 This translates to 84 additional correct decisions per 300-case evaluation set, nearly doubling the baseline performance.
-- **Policy Compliance**: Reduced violations from 28 to 6 cases (79% reduction), bringing the violation rate from 9.3% down to 2.0%—a level suitable for production deployment.
+- **Policy Compliance**: Reduced violations from 28 to 6 cases (79% reduction), bringing the violation rate from 9.3% down to 2.0%, which represents a level suitable for production deployment.
 - **Operational Efficiency**: Achieved a 72% reduction in output tokens (256 to 71.9 tokens per response) and a 9.4% improvement in inference latency (6.22s to 5.63s), resulting in lower API costs and faster customer response times.
 - **Training Efficiency**: Completed full fine-tuning in 31 minutes using 4-bit quantization, demonstrating cost-effective training on consumer-grade GPUs (RTX 4090/4080).